 The Supervisory Board has adopted Rules of Procedure.
 They govern the procedures and allocation of duties of the Supervisory Board and its committees.
 The Supervisory Board convenes at least one meeting per quarter; further meetings are convened as necessary.
 The Supervisory Board regularly assesses the efficiency of its own activities and those of its committees.
 For this purpose, the Supervisory Board members complete a questionnaire on the effectiveness of the Supervisory Board's and committees' work at the beginning of each year.
 The findings of the efficiency assessment are discussed at the first meeting of the year and relevant recommendations and feedback implemented in due course.
-In addition to the qualitative criteria to be determined by the Supervisory Board, the purpose of the review includes assessing the procedures in the Supervisory Board, as well as the information provided to the Supervisory Board, both in terms of timing and whether the content is adequate.
-Each member of the Supervisory Board must disclose conflicts of interest to the Supervisory Board, particularly those that might arise as a result of an advisory or committee function at customers, suppliers, creditors, borrowers or other third parties.
-If a member of the Supervisory Board has a significant, non-temporary conflict of interest, that member of the Supervisory Board should resign from office.
+In addition to the qualitative criteria to be determined by the Supervisory Board, the purpose of the review includes assessing the procedures in the Supervisory Board, as well as the information provided to the Supervisory Board must disclose conflicts of interest to the Supervisory Board, particularly those that might arise as a result of an advisory or committee function at customers, suppliers, creditors, borrowers or other third parties.
+If a member of the Supervisory Board should resign from office.